-The need to use logos on a variety of platforms and interfaces makes this trend an appealing one, and it’s easy to understand the staying power minimalism has had in recent years.
+The need to use logos on various platforms and interfaces makes this trend an appealing one, and it’s easy to understand the staying power minimalism has had in recent years.

-By using only the brand’s name in a design, these logos translate smoothly on business cards, websites, apparel, and anywhere else our minimalist hearts can dream up.
+Using only the brand’s name in design, these logos translate smoothly on business cards, websites, apparel, and anywhere else our minimalist hearts can dream up.

 14. Geometric shapes

 A great logo acts as a visual representation of a brand’s personality, values, and purpose.

 Every element of a strong logo must communicate these things clearly and memorably.

 Geometric shapes can work as powerful, memorable symbols.
 As we wrote,

 Geometric shapes of all kinds look man-made.
 Mathematically precise squares, perfect circles, and isosceles triangles don’t tend to appear in nature.
 So, using these shapes communicates a sense of order and power.

 With bright color choices and invitingly arranged shapes, the geometry trend is both minimalist and friendly.

 But a simple geometric line design is a logo element that doesn’t work for everyone.